escobar022/okta-cic-201-workshop/content/10_Prerequisites/_index.en.md

 To follow this workshop, you’ll need access to Okta Demo Platform.

 ### 1. Create a Demo Platform account
 You need access to the Okta Demo Platform.
 We provide an Auth0 Tenant via demo.okta.com.
-Otherwise, please sign-up for a new Auth0 Tenant, as we use some features that are only available as part of the 30 Day Free Trial (for the Business Login UseCase).

 #### Demo Platform Partner Sign Up